-Indiana law requires parents/guardian of all children in Pre-school through grade 12 to furnish the school a written statement of each child's immunization no later than the first day of school.
+Indiana law requires parents/guardians of all children in Preschool through grade 12 to furnish the school a written statement of each child's immunization no later than the first day of school.
 Exemptions to the immunization requirements shall be granted in accordance with Indiana state law.